San Jose State vs. Wyoming NCAA Football Odds, Plays and Insights | October 30, 2021

 San Jose State Stats and Trends

-- The Spartans have been favored by 3 points or more four times this season and have covered the spread in two of them.
+- This season, the Spartans have two ATS wins in four games as a favorite of 3 points or more.

-- San Jose State has eclipsed the over/under in 50% of its opportunities this year (four times in eight games with a set point total).
+- San Jose State's games this year have gone over the point total in 50% of its opportunities (four times in eight games with a set point total).

 - When San Jose State records more than 21.1 points, it is 2-1 against the spread and 3-0 overall.

-- San Jose State is 3-2 against the spread and 3-2 overall when the team picks up over 311.1 yards.
+- When San Jose State picks up more than 311.1 yards, the team is 3-2 against the spread and 3-2 overall.

-- The Spartans have turned the ball over 16 times this season, seven more turnovers than the Cowboys have forced (9).
+- This year, the Spartans have turned the ball over 16 times, seven more than the Cowboys' takeaways (9).

 - Find the latest spread and moneyline odds for San Jose State at SISportsbook.